lutzky/lutzky.github.io/content/posts/front-door-display/index.md

 [^turns-off-automatically]: The alarm app has added a feature, after I created the device described in this post, to turn it off if any indoors motion is detected at the appropriate time, mostly solving this issue.

-I love [tiny OLED displays][tiny-oled].
+I love [tiny OLED displays]({{%ref "pitemp#stage-2-pioled" %}}).
 Let's use one of those!
 I got an [ESP8266 with an onboard OLED display][esp8266-with-display], and thanks to [ESPhome][esphome], having a display of the alarm status is easy enough.
 There's still plenty of room on the display, so I figured I can add a couple of other things I quickly check before leaving home: Weather and tram times.
 I used the [Edit Undo font][edit-undo-font] and some [Material Icons][material-icons] for a bit of styling.
 I ended up having to mess with exact spacing *a lot* until I was happy with it; it would be super helpful if there were a simulator like [wokwi] for ESPHome to iterate on this more quickly!

-[tiny-oled]: {{<ref "pitemp#stage-2-pioled" >}}

 [esp8266-with-display]: https://www.aliexpress.com/item/1005004839191268.html
 [esphome]: https://esphome.io/